matteocorti/check_ssl_cert/README.md

       --http-use-get               use GET instead of HEAD (default) for the HTTP related checks
-      --ignore-altnames            ignores alternative names when matching pattern specified in -n (or the host name) --ignore-exp                 ignore expiration date
+      --ignore-altnames            ignores alternative names when matching pattern specified in -n (or the host name) --ignore-connection-problems [state] in case of connection problems returns OK or the optional state --ignore-exp                 ignore expiration date
       --ignore-host-cn             do not complain if the CN does not match the host name --ignore-ocsp                do not check revocation with OCSP